Jacobi inversion on strata of the Jacobian of the $C_{rs}$ curve $y^r = f(x)$. II: Introduction

 Theorem \ref{vanishingTh} below may be of independent interest in the theory of Schur functions and their derivatives on the stratification by partitions of Sato's Grassmannian (more general than our case, which is concerned with partitions related to the Weierstrass gaps of a $C_{rs}$ curve).
 Precise knowledge of the order of vanishing of $\sigma$ in terms of Weierstrass gaps is important not only for the intersection theory of the Jacobian, cf. \cite{BV}, but also for the intersection theory of the moduli space of Jacobians, in terms of Brill-Noether strata.

 The paper can be read independently of the previous part \cite{MP}: below, we briefly set up the notation, cite the statements we need and give precise references to proofs in \cite{MP}.
-Providing an index of the numerous symbols we have to introduce did not seem practical: instead, to display the various patterns, we give two illustrations, beyond the previously mentioned, being pentagonal and heptagonal.
-The Weierstrass-gap and Young-diagrams numerology is provided in Section \ref{curves}, the $\Theta$ stratification and Schur function notation are found in Section \ref{the sigma function}; this notation recurs in Section \ref{vanishing}, which contains our main results.
+To illustrate the significance of patterns, we give two detailed examples, which go beyond the ones displayed above, being pentagonal and heptagonal.
+The Weierstrass-gap and Young-diagrams numerology is provided in Section \ref{curves}, the $\Theta$ stratification and Schur function notation are found in Section \ref{the sigma function}; this notation is used in Section \ref{vanishing}, which contains our main results.

 One of the authors (S.M.) thanks to Yasushi Homma for his private notebook on Young diagram; this work is based upon it and Kenichi Tamano for private lectures for two decades.
-The authors are grateful to Victor Enolskii and Yoshihiro \^Onishi for posing these problems and suggesting the relation between sigma functions and Young diagrams.
-They wish to acknowledge the hospitality of Hanse Institute for Advanced Study (Hanse-Wissenschaftskolleg) as participants of the conference, {\lq\lq}Algebro-geometric methods in Gauge theory and General Relativity{\rq\rq} (September 2011) when parts of this work were done.
-They also thank the Referee for many crucial and helpful comments, especially detecting some errors in earlier proofs of Corollary \ref{cor:Fay} and Lemma \ref{lemma:schurLambda}.
+The authors are grateful to Victor Enolski and Yoshihiro \^Onishi for posing these problems and suggesting the relation between sigma functions and Young diagrams.
+They wish to acknowledge the hospitality of the Hanse Institute for Advanced Study (Hanse-Wissenschaftskolleg) as participants in the workshop ``Algebro-geometric methods in Gauge theory and General Relativity'' (September 2011) when parts of this work were done.
+They also thank the Referees for many helpful comments, especially detecting some errors in earlier proofs of Corollary \ref{cor:Fay} and Lemma \ref{lemma:schurLambda} and providing references to relevant forthcoming papers.
 E.P. wishes to acknowledge very valuable partial support of her research under grant NSF-DMS-0808708.